Written by Rachael Kraft (Updated 4/21/2023)

 While standing, his legs will be still and relaxed with a back leg casually cocked.
 His neck will be down or level and his tail will be held low – swishing back and forth casually or just hanging in place.

-This is a horse who is completely comfortable with your horse trailer.
+This horse body language on display shows a horse that is completely comfortable with your horse trailer.
 He feels safe walking on and doesn’t perceive any threats.
 He has plenty of light to see and doesn’t feel too confined with the trailer’s configuration.

 If your horse is acting just a bit too relaxed as you approach the trailer, you may need to get his attention with a twitch of the lead line or a pat on the side of the neck.
 Once you have his attention, he may show more signs of curiosity.